Last Updated on November 21, 2024 by Dave Schoenbeck

 Uncomfortable discussions about poor performance with your staff are a tough-love effort on your part to help them grow.
 If they only ever hear positive and constructive feedback, they won’t improve or work to strengthen their abilities.

 Dealing with conflict can be a rough road for a CEO.
-Even for the most seasoned leaders, it’s still intimidating and uncomfortable.
-Try to help your team tackle conflict with sincerity and open minds despite the difficulties.
+Even for the most seasoned leaders, it can be intimidating and uncomfortable.
+Try to help your team tackle conflict sincerely and open-mindedly despite the difficulties.

 Dealing with conflict correctly is essential for a CEO.
 Download my free eBook, The 10 Critical Responsibilities of a Business Owner, to help you grow your business.